Cape York is on the northern tip of Queensland and encompasses all of the area north of Cairns.

 - 45% of the Indigenous workforce-age population are employed full time compared to 70% for the non-Indigenous population

 Noel Pearson’s paper ‘Our Right to Take Responsibility’, published in 2000, set the early agenda for Cape York as well as Jawun itself.
-In 2005, Noel Pearson’s ‘Cape York Agenda’ became the new foundation for much of the work in the region, including the Cape York Welfare Reform program.
+In 2005, Noel Pearson’s ‘Cape York Agenda’ – the right of Cape York people to have the capabilities ‘to choose a life that they have reason to value’ – became the new foundation for much of the work in the region, including the Cape York Welfare Reform program.

 Cape York Welfare Reform was a new approach to welfare that was initially trialled in the Cape York communities of Aurukun, Coen, Hope Vale and Mossman Gorge.
 The reforms, which have been in place since 2008, are based on the view that in order to engage individuals in the real economy, and for there to be social development in communities, four things must occur: